hoofangyu/dsa4262/README.md

 # Getting Started
-Our repository is structured in the following way:
+This repository is organised as follows:

 ```
 root